mlswg/mls-protocol/draft-ietf-mls-protocol.md

   by the CipherSuite of the group
 * One or more identifiers of the holder of the private key

+These required components are included in a BasicCredential structure regardless of credential type.
 Note that a Credential can provide multiple identifiers for the client.
-If an application wishes to decided whether a credential represents the correct identifier for a participant in a given context, it is up to the application to decide what the correct value is and compare it to the credential.
+If an application wishes to decide whether a credential represents the correct identifier for a participant in a given context, it is up to the application to decide what the correct value is and compare it to the credential.
 For example, a certificate in an X509Credential may attest to several domain names or email addresses in its subjectAltName extension.
 An application may decide to present all of these to a user, or if it knows a "desired" domain name or email address, it can check that the desired identifier is among those attested.
 Using the terminology from {{?RFC6125}}, a Credential provides "presented identifiers", and it is up to the application to supply a "reference identifier" for the authenticated client, if any.

 Credentials MAY also include information that allows a relying party to verify the identity / signing key binding.